smartcontractkit/documentation/docs/Node Operators/configuration-variables.md

 ## CLI Client

-The env vars in this section apply only when running chainlink CLI commands that connect to a remote running chainlink instance.
+The environment variables in this section apply only when running CLI commands that connect to a remote running instance of a Chainlink node.

 ### ADMIN_CREDENTIALS_FILE